-When speaking to customers in Sheffield who have a current property portfolio, we often hear the following question: Is it possible to exchange ownership of your property from your own individual name(s), into the name of your limited company?
+We often hear from customer enquiring if it’s it possible to exchange ownership of your property from your name(s), into the name of your limited company?

-First of all, it is important to know how a mortgage lender will approach purchases from Limited Companies.
-There are not a lot of lenders that will accept Ltd Company applications through anything other than an SPV (Special Purpose Vehicle) Company.
+First of all, it is essential to know how a mortgage lender will approach purchases from Limited Companies.
+There are not many lenders that will accept Ltd Company applications through anything other than an SPV (Special Purpose Vehicle) Company.

-An example of this is a company set up specifically for the purpose of investing in properties like this.
-When registering your company, your registration will include a SIC (Standard Industrial Classification) Code that maps out the types of business in which the company will participate in.
-Mortgage lenders normally would not accept applications from general trading companies that can trade in other areas.
+An example of this is a company set up expressly to invest in properties like this.
+When registering your company, your registration will include a SIC (Standard Industrial Classification) Code that maps out the types of business in which the company will participate.
+Mortgage lenders usually would not accept applications from general trading companies that can trade in other areas.

-So, for example, if you have a plumbing and heating company, you will need to set up an entirely separate company to own the properties in your Buy to Let portfolio, as opposed to buying them through your plumbing company.
-The SIC codes typically accepted are 68100, 68201, 68209, 68320, though this is varied depending on the lender.
+For example, if you have a plumbing and heating company, you will need to set up an entirely separate company to own the properties in your Buy to Let portfolio instead of buying them through your plumbing company.
+The SIC codes typically accepted are 68100, 68201, 68209, 68320, though this varies depending on the lender.

-To find out more information about SIC Codes, consult the Government website: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/527619/SIC07_CH_condensed_list_en.csv/preview
+To find out more information about SIC Codes, consult the Government here.

-There are both advantages and disadvantages to purchasing a Buy to Let in Sheffield under a Ltd Company.
+There are both advantages and disadvantages to purchasing a Buy to Let in Sheffield under an Ltd Company.
 For example, you will find that not all mortgage lenders will consider applications from SPV’s.
-Instead, they prefer to limit their lending to lone applicants or couples who are applying in their own personal name(s).
-As such, individuals will find themselves with a wider range of products than those using SPV’s.
+Instead, they prefer to limit their lending to lone applicants or couples applying in their name(s).
+As such, individuals will find themselves with a broader range of products than those using SPV’s.

-When it comes to the lenders who would lend to an SPV, the mortgage rates would also typically be a lot higher than the rates offered to individual applicants.
-A positive take away though, is that the way rental income is taxed has been changed in recent years, meaning that many people prefer the advantages generated by SPV ownership (relating to how income is taken and how that income is taxed) as they more than make up for any extra interest charges or lack of product choice.
+When it comes to the lenders who would lend to an SPV, the mortgage rates would also typically be much higher than the rates offered to individual applicants.
+A positive take away though, is that the way rental income is taxed has been changed in recent years, meaning that many people prefer the advantages generated by SPV ownership (relating to how payment is taken and how that income is taxed) as they more than makeup for any extra interest charges or lack of product choice.

-The first thing we always recommend customers look at when evaluating your options of buying your portfolio under an SPV, is that you speak with a specialist tax advisor for advice.
-They will be able to assess factors such as external income sources and the rate of personal income tax you pay, seeing how they will affect your overall tax status.
+The first thing we always recommend customers look at when evaluating your options of buying your portfolio under an SPV is speaking with a specialist tax advisor for advice.
+They will assess factors such as external income sources and the rate of personal income tax you pay, seeing how they will affect your overall tax status.
 This will help decide whether or not individual or SPV ownership is the way forward for you.

 As discussed, the main factor in your decision will be your tax position.
-This becomes a little more complex when you factor in the decision on whether or not you want to transfer properties you already own from individual ownership, to company ownership.
+This becomes a little more complex when you decide whether or not you want to transfer properties you already own from individual ownership to company ownership.

 The problem here is that it isn’t just a simple transfer.
 This type of transaction is a change of legal ownership.
-Your Ltd Company is a separate corporate identity, so the transaction will be counted as a purchase from you as the individual, to the SPV.
-As such, stamp duty charges, legal costs and new mortgage and valuation charges will be in full effect.
+Your Ltd Company is a separate corporate identity so that the transaction will be counted as a purchase from you as the individual to the SPV.
+Stamp duty charges, legal costs and new mortgage and valuation charges will be in full effect.

-If a landlord is looking to increase their property portfolio, it would probably work out better that they keep the current property under their individual name and only use the SPV to buy any further properties.
-That way you avoid any switching costs and unwanted legal fees for something you already own.
+If a landlord is looking to increase their property portfolio, it would probably work better to keep the current property under their name and only use the SPV to buy any other properties.
+That way, you avoid any switching costs and unwanted legal fees for something you already own.
 That being said, each case is different, and you may find that the benefit of a switch far outweighs any of the downsides that come with it.
-It’s all depending on circumstance.
+It’s all depending on the circumstance.

-As we’ve covered, this is very specific territory.
-If you are thinking of taking this route, please get in touch with an experienced and knowledgeable Buy to Let Mortgage Advisor in Sheffield.
+As we’ve covered, this is a particular territory.
+If you are considering taking this route, please get in touch with an experienced and knowledgeable Buy to Let Mortgage Advisor in Sheffield.